apache/calcite-avatica/site/_docs/howto.md

 {% endhighlight %}

 ## Add release notes and announce the release

 Add a release note by copying [site/_posts/2016-11-01-release-1.9.0.md]({{ site.sourceRoot }}/site/_posts/2016-11-01-release-1.9.0.md),
-generate the javadoc and copy to `site/target/avatica/javadocAggregate` [publish the site](#publish-the-web-site), and check that it appears in the contents in [news](http://localhost:4000/news/).
+update the version number in `gradle.properties`, generate the javadoc and copy to `site/target/avatica/javadocAggregate`, [publish the site](#publish-the-web-site), and check that it appears in the contents in [news](http://localhost:4000/news/).